Dr Mark Booth BVSc (Hons 1)

 When not working, Becc spends her time outdoors adventuring and doing various activities such as road and mountain bike riding, surfing, skiing and rock climbing with her fiancee.
 She also has two silly border collie trail dogs named Finnigan and Bloop that looooove all those activities too!

-Fiona is a Kiama local, born and bred, and has been with Kiama Vet Hospital going on 8 years.
-Fiona began working with the team at Kiama Vet while studying, and has completed her Certificate IV in Veterinary Nursing.
-Fiona is one of our very talented Puppy School trainers.
+Fiona is a Kiama local, born and bred, and has been with Kiama Vet Hospital since 2011.
+Fiona began working with the team at Kiama Vet while studying, and has since completed her Certificate IV in Veterinary Nursing.

 Dr Peter Davis BVSc